beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 ![image](img/metropolis/out_4.png)
 ![image](img/metropolis/out_5.png)

-In the following figures, I've changed the plotting so that each step is shown by a translucent dot, and the connecting lines are omitted for clarity.
-This kind of plot gives a more direct sense of the spatial density of the samples - higher-probabilty regions are darker - and it becomes increasingly obvious that the sampler is providing a better and better approximation of the target distribution:
+In the following figures, I've changed the plotting so that each step is shown by a translucent dot, and the connecting lines are omitted for clarity.[^2] This kind of plot gives a more direct sense of the spatial density of the samples - higher-probabilty regions are darker - and it becomes increasingly obvious that the sampler is providing a better and better approximation of the target distribution:

 ![image](img/metropolis/out_6.png)
 ![image](img/metropolis/out_7.png)
 ![image](img/metropolis/out_8.png)

-Protip: The alpha channel is a very useful tool for showing the density of samples.
+I've also made a [video of the sampler in action](http://www.youtube.com/watch?v=4I6TaYo9j_Y), which might give a better sense of the dynamics of the sampling process.
+For the first 30 seconds or so, each video frame corresponds to a single step; then, toward the end, 10 steps are added at a time.
+At the end of the video, several thousand steps have been plotted.

-I've also made a [video of the sampler in action](http://www.youtube.com/watch?v=4I6TaYo9j_Y), which might give a better sense of the dynamics of the process.
-For the first 30 seconds, individual steps are shown; then, toward the end, 10 steps are added at a time.
-At the end of the video, several thousand steps have been plotted (and the output gets pretty messy...)
+## Proposals and acceptance rates

 ## Next steps: generalizations and extensions